STANDING UP TO

 A Safe Haven for Jewish College Students

-• $4.5 million
+• $5 million

 to enhance security at New York Jewish institutions

-Since the start of the war, antisemitic incidents in the United States have spiked by 360%.
+Since the start of the war, antisemitic incidents in the United States have spiked by 200%.
 Given the significantly increased threat to Jewish schools, synagogues, Hillels, Jewish community centers, and other Jewish institutions, we are allocating additional dollars to the Jewish Community Relations Council of New York for the Community Security Initiative (CSI) to support physical security upgrades, increased security guards and patrols, and expansion of overall CSI capacity.

-to responding to antisemitism on campus
+to respond to antisemitism on campus

-to supporting community-based activities
+to support community-based activities

-We are working to promote pro-Israel voices in traditional and social media and funding Israel education groups to provide thoughtful content and facilitation about what is happening in Israel for Jewish community members.
+• Funding Israel education groups to provide thoughtful content and facilitation about what is happening in Israel for Jewish community members.

 Global Security